MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

 ### Test your policies

 **Ensure you test the exclusion criteria of a policy**.
-For example, you may exclude a user or group from a policy that requires MFA.
+For example, you might exclude a user or group from a policy that requires MFA.
 Test if the excluded users are prompted for MFA, because the combination of other policies might require MFA for those users.

 Perform each test in your test plan with test users.
 The test plan is important to have a comparison between the expected results and the actual results.
 The following table outlines some example test cases.
 Adjust the scenarios and expected results based on how your Conditional Access policies are configured.